MicrosoftDocs/query-docs/query-languages/dax/dax-copilot.md

 Let’s try some Copilot prompts, using sample data in Power BI Desktop, with some additional measures.

-## Sample prompts for writing DAX
+## Sample prompts for writing DAX queries

-Here is a collection of sample prompts to illustrate how to get Copilot to write the DAX you want.
+Here is a collection of sample prompts to illustrate how to get Copilot to write the DAX queries you want.

 - [List products and show the last three months' profit compared to the previous three months](#list-products-and-show-the-last-three-months-profit-compared-to-the-previous-three-months).
 - [Add a column to show the difference](#add-a-column-to-show-the-difference).